-The next logical question might be, “If Jesus already returned, then where is the utopic new Jerusalem of Revelation 21 and Revelation 22?”
-The new Jerusalem, the Messianic kingdom, is centered in heaven where Jesus rules in the flesh, so to speak.
+The next logical question might be, “If Jesus already returned, then where is the utopic new Jerusalem of Revelation 21 and 22?”
+The New Jerusalem is the church present on earth and in heaven described in the image of the Jerusalem that is in heaven.
+In other words, the New Jerusalem is the Messianic kingdom centered in heaven where Jesus rules in the flesh, so to speak (see the preterist commentaries on Revelation 21 and Revelation 22).
 Many people who have had near-death experiences describe seeing cities of light of inexplicable grandeur much like the new Jerusalem.
 Don Piper, an ordained minister since 1985 describes one such city.
 After being brought back to life after a near-fatal car accident, Piper describes seeing a city of immense beauty strongly resembling the new Jerusalem of Revelation 21.
 In his book, 90 Minutes in Heaven, he writes:

 One thing did surprise me: On earth, whenever I thought of heaven, I anticipated that one day I’d see a gate made of pearls, because the Bible refers to the gates of pearl.[iii]
 The gate wasn’t made of pearls, but was pearlescent—perhaps iridescent may be more descriptive.
 To me, it looked as if someone had spread pearl icing on a cake.
 The gate glowed and shimmered.
 I paused and stared at the glorious hues and shimmering shades.
 The luminescence dazzled me, and I would have been content to stay at that spot.
 Yet I stepped forward as if being escorted into God’s presence.
 I paused just outside the gate, and I could see inside.
 It was like a city with paved streets.
 To my amazement, they had been constructed of literal gold.
 If you could imagine a street paved with gold bricks, that’s as close as I can come to describing what lay inside the gate.
 Everything I saw was bright—the brightest colors my eyes had ever beheld—so powerful that no earthly human could take in this brilliance.[iv]